Rajpratik71/zfs_wiki/OpenZFS-Patches.md

 ### Merging the Patch

 **Review.**  Lastly one of the ZFS on Linux maintainers will make a final review of the patch and may request additional changes.
-Once the maintainer is happy with the final version of the patch they will add their signed-off-by, merge it to the master branch, and thank you for your contribution to the project!
+Once the maintainer is happy with the final version of the patch they will add their signed-off-by, merge it to the master branch, mark it complete on the tracking page, and thank you for your contribution to the project!

 ## Porting ZFS on Linux changes to OpenZFS